virtuallyhyper/virtuallyhyper.github.io/_posts/2013-08-15-cors-with-cloudfront-s3-and-multiple-domains.md

 So how do you work around this and allow CloudFront to differentiate between different domains and the `Origin` headers they send?

-**Enable the query string forwarding on your CloudFront distribution and use a unique query string for every domain you plan on sharing resources with.**
+~~**Enable the query string forwarding on your CloudFront distribution and use a unique query string for every domain you plan on sharing resources with.**~~ **Whitelist the Origin request header per the update at the top of this post instead.**

 CloudFront will cache a seperate object for every query string parameter.